escobard/cloud-apps/README.md

 # cloud-apps-2019 &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/facebook/react/blob/master/LICENSE) [![CircleCI Status](https://circleci.com/gh/escobard/cloud-apps-2019.svg?style=shield&circle-token=9a2ace13d3d938798ecb8f2efc56176ea7ede1ca)](https://app.circleci.com/pipelines/github/escobard/cloud-apps-2019) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/escobard/cloud-apps#pull-requests)

-A simple note-taking tool, built with JavaScript ES6, designed to be cloud-agnostic and re-usable.
-Each application in the system can be run independently with npm or with Docker.
-Development, production, integration and end-to-end (e2e) test environments can be simulated with Docker Compose.
+A simple note-taking tool, built with JavaScript ES6, designed to be cloud-agnostic and serve as a starting point for more complex use cases.
+Each application in the system can be run independently with Docker or npm.
+Unit, integration and end to end (e2e) automated tests are available.
+Development, release, integration, and e2e test environments can be simulated with Docker Compose.

 A new note can be created in a few simple steps: